2023 Exhibition [Autumn / Winter]MATSUYAMA Tomokazu: Fictional Landscape

 MATSUYAMA Tomokazu: Fictional Landscape Official Catalogue

-The official Book of “MATSUYAMA Tomokazu: Fictional Landscape” at Hirosaki Museum of Contemporary Art, Aomori and Powerlong Museum, Shanghai.This book is available from February 17, 2024 for purchase at the museum shop HIROSAKI MOCA.
+The official Book of “MATSUYAMA Tomokazu: Fictional Landscape” at Hirosaki Museum of Contemporary Art, Aomori and Powerlong Museum, Shanghai.This book is available at the museum shop HIROSAKI MOCA.

 Price: 3,300 yen (tax included)